-Breakthrough could speed drug discoveryNovember 25th, 2011 in Medical research /
+Breakthrough could speed drug discoveryNovember 25, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- Innovative technology being pioneered at Cardiff to speed up the discovery of new drugs to tackle lung diseases could also dramatically reduce testing on animals.

 Scientists at the School of Biosciences have shown it is feasible to integrate human liver cells with lung cells to create the Metabo-Lung - a working model of human lung tissue to test the toxicity of drugs.

 Liver cells are a necessary part of the culture as they break down or bio-transform drugs into active components that act differently from the original drug.
 It is these elements that need to be tested.

 The team believes that Metabo-Lung has the potential to improve current methods of testing for drug toxicity by identifying the most suitable drug candidates early in the screening process.
 Early identification of toxic effects would allow huge cost savings and significantly reduce the need for animal testing.

 The development work now under way at the School could offer a genuine alternative to animal testing for pharmaceutical companies developing new drugs for pulmonary disorders such as asthma, chronic obstructive pulmonary disease and cystic fibrosis.